3 people injured in PVTA bus crash

-Three people were hurt in an accident between a PVTA bus and a truck in Springfield.
+SPRINGFIELD, Mass.
+(WWLP) – Three people were hurt in an accident between a PVTA bus and a truck in Springfield Saturday.

-Springfield Fire Captain Brian Tetreault told 22News firefighters were called to the area of 121 Island Pond Road at 8:29 a.m.
+Springfield Fire Captain Brian Tetreault told 22News, firefighters were called to the area of 121 Island Pond Road at 8:29 a.m.
 Saturday morning for a report of an accident.
-The crash involved a PVTA bus and a Lincoln Navigator.

 Authorities are looking into what led up to this crash.